-Each of the Ultimate Controlling Shareholders has confirmed to the Company that, since the Listing Date and up to 31 December 2020, he/she has complied with the Deed of Non-Competition as disclosed in the Prospectus (the "Undertakings").
+Each of the Ultimate Controlling Shareholders has confirmed to the Company that, as at 31 December 2021, he/she has complied with the Deed of Non-Competition as disclosed in the Prospectus (the "Undertakings").

 The independent non-executive Directors have reviewed the compliance with the Deed of Non-Competition by each of the Ultimate Controlling Shareholders.
-On the basis that: (i) the Company has received the confirmation from each of the Ultimate Controlling Shareholders regarding the Undertakings; (ii) there was no competing business reported by each of the Ultimate Controlling Shareholders; and (iii) there was no particular situation rendering the full compliance of the Undertakings being questionable, the independent non-executive Directors are of the view that the Deed of Non-Competition has been complied with and enforced by the Company during the period from the Listing Date to 31 December 2020.
+On the basis that: (i) the Company has received the confirmation from each of the Ultimate Controlling Shareholders regarding the Undertakings; (ii) there was no competing business reported by each of the Ultimate Controlling Shareholders; and (iii) there was no particular situation rendering the full compliance of the Undertakings being questionable, the independent non-executive Directors are of the view that the Deed of Non-Competition has been complied with and enforced by the Company for the year ended 31 December 2021.